OpenDreamKit/OpenDreamKit.github.io/_drafts/jupyterhub-docker.md

   jupyterhub_data:
 ```

+Be careful with this configuration: if you update
+`jupyterhub_config.py` and rebuild the `jupyterhub` service, the
+contents will not be updated inside the volume, unless you destroy it
+first with `docker volume rm`.

 The Hub takes care of handling volumes for the single-user servers.
 We can configure data persistence by adding these lines to
 `jupyterhub-config.py`: